Why is Dental Health so Important?

 The morning of the procedure you will have an appointment with one of the nurses, they will ask a series of questions to allow us to make your pet’s stay as comfortable and safe as possible.
 After admittance, your pet stays in a warmed kennel with plenty of bedding.
 All of our patients receive a general health check from the Vet; this includes listening to the heart and lungs, checking temperatures and examination of the mouth.
 If you have elected to perform a pre anaesthetic blood test and administer intravenous fluid these procedures are performed.
 The Veterinarian will then create a tailored anaesthetic plan for your pet, dependant on vitals and test results.

 Premedication and General Anaesthesia

 Prior to the general anaesthetic, your pet will be given a premedication.
-This takes the edge off and actually halves the amount of injectable general anaesthetic that is required.
+This calms your pet, includes pain relief, and actually halves the amount of injectable general anaesthetic that is required.
 Once the premed has taken affect, an injectable anaesthetic is administered into the vein; this sends your pet off to sleep very quickly.
 After your pet is asleep, an endotracheal tube is passed into the trachea or windpipe; this allows us to deliver a gaseous anaesthetic and oxygen mixture to keep your pet asleep and keeps the airway open and secure.

 While under a general anaesthetic the Vet, together with the anaesthetic nurse, monitors your pet’s heart rate, pulse, breaths per minute, temperature, oxygen saturation, blood pressure and level of anaesthetic.
 This is a continuous process and your pet has trained professionals by their side throughout the entire procedure.